 Still confused, how to buy and sell used cars, read our detailed guide on buying and selling.

 Buying a car on finance is certainly not a bad deal if you can afford the monthly repayments.
 However, the same is not true for vehicles with outstanding finance on them.
-The best way to avoid buying a car with the outstanding finance is to run the car finance check, and for that, you know where you should look for!
+The best way to avoid buying a car with outstanding finance is to run the car finance check, and for that, you know where you should look for!

-Have a look on how our customers feel about us and make sure that you are following Car Analytics on social media.
+Have a look at how our customers feel about us and make sure that you are following Car Analytics on social media.
 We have Facebook, LinkedIn, YouTube, Instagram, Twitter, and Pinterest.
 We will post all our latest deals and offers.